Object417/media-player/README.md

 - Fix bugs, so users can upload and play a new file
 - Add keyboard hotkeys
 - Add better errors handle
+- Make controls an object and pass them together
+- Find an analogue of `music-metadata-browser`
+- Maybe add controls module